How to choose a kimono for Aikido

 - The kimono cost depends on the size, fabric density and manufacturer.
 A Japanese keiko-gi (Kusakura, Mizuno, Tozando) is an expensive garment, while the Chinese (Budo-Nord, Demix) and Pakistani ones (Green Hill, Wacoku, Matsa, Tengu) are much cheaper.

-Where you can buy a kimono?
+Where you can buy a kimono in Belarus?

 There are several sporting goods stores, where you can buy uniforms and equipment for martial arts.
 Here are some links.